 Being nervous or afraid to visit the dentist is very common – in fact, it’s so common there’s a name for it: dentophobia.
-This type of phobia can range from mild to severe, and can cause shortness of breath, elevated heart rate and blood pressure, and other signs of anxiety, such as shaking or a sense of impending doom.
+This type ofphobia can range from mild to severe and cause shortness of breath, elevated heart rate and blood pressure, and other signs of anxiety, such as shaking or a sense of impending doom.

 What is dental phobia?

-Dental phobia goes beyond a feeling of nervousness when sitting in the dentist’s chair.
-It’s actually a complex combination of fears, anxieties, and physical and mental symptoms that cause patients to avoid routine checkups and postpone dental care — leading to more severe dental problems and the need for more extensive treatment.
+Dental phobia goes beyond nervousness when sitting in the dentist’s chair.
+It’s a complex combination of fears, anxieties, and physical and mental symptoms that cause patients to avoid routine checkups and postpone dental care — leading to more severe dental problems and more extensive treatment.

 What is needle phobia?

-Needle phobia, also known as trypanophobia, is more than just a fear of needles.
-A person with trypanophobia may dread receiving any type of medical care — particularly anything that involves injections.
-Prior to any medical procedure, patients can experience high blood pressure and an elevated heart rate.
-This can occur hours or even days before the appointment.
+Needle phobia, trypanophobia, is more than just a fear of needles.
+A person with trypanophobia may dread receiving any medical care — particularly anything that involves injections.
+Before any medical procedure, patients can experience high blood pressure and an elevated heart rate which can occur hours or even days before the appointment.

-During the event, blood pressure may rapidly drop, causing the patient to faint.
+Blood pressure may rapidly drop during the event, causing the patient to faint.
 Some patients with needle phobia may have a hypersensitivity to the pain caused by a needle; an injection barely felt by one person may cause excruciating pain to another.

 What causes dental phobia?

-Phobias about dentists and dental procedures can stem from many causes, but most commonly arise from a prior dental experience that was painful or frightening.
-If someone was frightened by the dentist as a child, then these fears can develop into something quite deep-seated and persistent in adulthood.
-Other cases of dental phobia may stem from a generalized sense of anxiety, or fears of going to the doctor in general.
+Phobias about dentists and dental procedures can stem from many causes but most commonly arise from a prior dental experience that was painful or frightening.
+If someone was frightened by the dentist as a child, these fears could develop into something deep-seated and persistent in adulthood.
+Other cases of dental phobia may stem from generalized anxiety or fear of going to the doctor.
 In these cases, a patient may benefit from treatment from a therapist or other non-dental professional to address the root of the problem.

 Techniques to soothe nervous patients

-Clear and consistent patient communication is key.
-Simply taking a few minutes of the appointment for a quick conversation — whether it’s about their work, hobbies, family, or their specific dental fears — can help patients settle in and relax.
+Clear and consistent patient communication is critical.
+Simply taking a few minutes of the appointment for a quick conversation — whether about their work, hobbies, family, or specific dental fears — can help patients settle in and relax.

 Many people may feel better after talking to the dentist about their fears.
-Avoiding pain is a powerful motivator, and you can help alleviate your patients’ fears by providing them with a greater understanding of the procedure and the potential for any pain.
-Dental technology has evolved greatly over the last few decades, and patients may not be aware of newer technologies that can make procedures more comfortable.
+Avoiding pain is a powerful motivator, and you can help alleviate your patients’ fears by giving them a greater understanding of the procedure and the potential for any discomfort.
+Dental technology has significantly evolved over the last few decades, and patients may not be aware of newer technologies that can make procedures more comfortable.

 Comfortable setting

 Take a look around your dental office.
 Is it a comfortable, calming environment?
 Or is it impersonal and sterile?
-Make an effort to create an environment in which you and your patients enjoy spending time.
-If necessary, hire a professional interior designer to create a relaxing, inviting space.
+Make an effort to create an environment where you and your patients enjoy spending time.
+Hire a professional interior designer to create a relaxing, inviting space if necessary.
 Touches such as calming artwork, soft blankets, soothing music, and live plants can have a relaxing effect on many individuals.
-You can also try distraction techniques, such as hanging TVs in exam rooms.
+You can also try distraction techniques like hanging TVs in exam rooms.
 Allowing patients to choose the program will help give them an additional sense of control.

 Sedation dentistry and nitrous oxide

-Some patients may need additional measures, including medically induced calming techniques such as sedation dentistry.
-For very fearful patients, give them the option of mild sedation or nitrous oxide during their procedure.
-Not only will this make their procedure more comfortable, it may help them overcome their dental phobia by preventing the formation of any new unpleasant memories that could contribute to the fear.
+Some patients may need additional measures, including medically induced calming techniques like sedation dentistry.
+For very fearful patients, please give them the option of mild sedation or nitrous oxide during their procedure.
+Not only will this make their procedure more comfortable, but it may also help them overcome their dental phobia by preventing the formation of any new unpleasant memories that could contribute to the fear.

 Beneficial vibration

-The DentalVibe Comfort Injection System is designed to help ease dental phobia and fears.
+The DentalVibe® Comfort Injection System is designed to help ease dental phobia and fears.
 The device uses a gentle vibration to help block pain signals from the brain.
-Using the DentalVibe, the dentist applies a light vibration near the anesthesia injection site.
-When injection and vibration sensations occur simultaneously, the brain processes the vibration signal first, essentially blocking the feeling of the injection.
-Many patients who are fearful of dental needles have stated that they didn’t even feel the injection, and that the DentalVibe made their dental experience much more pleasant.
+Using the DentalVibe®, the dentist applies a light pulse near the anesthesia injection site.
+When injection and vibration sensations coincide, the brain processes the vibration signal first, essentially blocking the feeling of the injection.
+Many patients who fear dental needles have stated that they didn’t even feel the injection and that the DentalVibe® made their dental experience much more pleasant.